Senior Honors Thesis

 Students who are interested in writing a senior thesis should begin the process in the spring of their junior year (identifying a faculty adviser and developing a research idea in late March or early April).
-The resources below will help you learn more about the senior thesis and help you get started.
-Please reach out to Thesis Program Co-Directors Professor Michael Grubb and Professor Bob Murphy for help and advice.

 - Senior Honors Thesis Guidelines